Jalisco New Generation Cartel: Current operations and territories

 The cartel has also been known to use propaganda.
 The group tried to show outwardly "altruistic" actions in strategic areas during the COVID-19 pandemic.
 In June 2020, for example, the group distributed toys to children in communities in Veracruz where it is fighting splinter groups from Los Zetas.
 Members of the CJNG also delivered boxes of goods in various parts of the country, including Guadalajara, Mexico's second-largest city.
 Through online videos, the Jalisco New Generation Cartel has tried to seek society's approval and tacit consent from the Mexican government to confront Los Zetas by posing as a "righteous" and "nationalistic" group.
 Such claims have stoked fears that Mexico, just like Colombia a generation before, may be witnessing the rise of paramilitary drug gangs.

 As of September 2021, the Jalisco Cartel has recently made increasing advancements into the southern regions of Mexico such as Chiapas near the Guatemalan border where it is facing an escalating dispute for territory with its arch-rival the Sinaloa Cartel.
 The CJNG has also been making advancements and increased shows of force within Guatemala as well with threats towards members of law enforcement who reportedly recently 'stole' a load of drugs from the organization.
-However, the cartel would take a notable hit on 15 November 2021 with the arrest of Oseguera's wife Rosalinda González Valencia, alias "La Jefa," who was found to be in control of the CJNG's finances.
+However, the cartel would take a notable hit on 15 November 2021 with the arrest of Oseguera's wife Rosalinda González Valencia, alias "La Jefa", who was found to be in control of the CJNG's finances.
 In addition to being the wife of Oseguera and running the CJNG's money laundering operations, González came from a family which was tied to drug trafficking and was also instrumental in aiding the CJNG's development.
 Rumors also surfaced in February 2022 that El Mencho died in a private hospital in Guadalajara.
-This would later be backed by narcomantas (banners displaying warnings to police and other cartels) which appeared around the city of Colima, and which were written by Mezcales, which up until El Mencho's reported death, acted as the CJNG's local enforcers.
+This would later be backed by narcomantas (banners displaying warnings to police and other cartels) which appeared around the city of Colima, and which were written by Mezcales, which up until this report of El Mencho's death, acted as the CJNG's local enforcers.